Market Capitalization: Definition, What It Tells You, Formula

 Market Cap and Diversification

 So how do you use market cap to help build a portfolio?
-Market cap can help you choose stocks that could help you diversify.
+Market cap can help you choose stocks that could help you diversify your portfolio.

-Building a diversified portfolio made up of a broad mix of investments is a strategy that can help mitigate risk.
 That’s because different types of investments perform differently over time and depending on market conditions.
 This idea applies to stock from companies of varying sizes, as well.
-Depending on market conditions, small, medium, and large cap companies could each beat the market or trail behind.
+Depending on market conditions, small-, medium-, and large-cap companies could each beat the market or trail behind.

 Because large-cap companies tend to have more international exposure, they might be doing well when the global economy is showing signs of strength.
 On the flip side, because small-cap companies tend to have greater domestic exposure, they might do well when the U.S. economy is expected to be robust.

-Meanwhile, larger-cap companies could also be outperforming when there’s a downturn, because they may have more cash at hand and prove to be resilient.
-In recent years, the biggest companies in the U.S. have been linked to the technology.
+Meanwhile, larger-cap companies could also outperform when there’s a downturn, because they may have more cash at hand and prove to be resilient.
+In recent years, the biggest companies in the U.S. have been linked to technology.
 Therefore, picking by market cap can have an impact on what kind of sectors are in an investor’s portfolio as well.

 What Is Free-Float Market Cap?